-- Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual OPEB valuations beginning with the September 30, 2018 valuation.
-The total OPEB liability as of September 30, 2021, is based on the results of an actuarial valuation date of September 30, 2020, and rolled forward using generally accepted actuarial procedures, including the experience study. - Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: 6.1312 - Recognition period for assets in years: 5.0000
+Assumption changes as a result of an experience study for the period 2012 through 2017 have been adopted by the System for use in the annual pension valuations beginning with the Sept.
+30, 2018 valuation.
+The total OPEB liability as of Sept.
+30, 2022, is based on the results of an actuarial valuation date of Sept.
+30, 2021, and rolled forward using generally accepted actuarial procedures, including the experience study.

+Recognition period for liabilities is the average of the expected remaining service lives of all employees in years: 6.2250 for non-university employers.

+Recognition period for assets in years is 5.0000.

-• Full actuarial assumptions are available in the 2021 MPSERS Comprehensive Annual Financial Report found on the ORS website at www.michigan.gov/orsschools.
+Full actuarial assumptions are available in the 2022 MPSERS Annual Comprehensive Financial Report found on the ORS website at Michigan.gov/ORSSchools.